justeattakeaway/pie/.changeset/pink-planets-trade.md

 "pie-docs": minor
 ---

-[Added] - New tab ordering for token pages
+[Added] - New tab ordering for token pages.